 In tournaments, including team-advancement tournaments requiring multiple-day weigh-ins, a 1-pound allowance for each consecutive day of competition shall be granted.

-At the scheduled time for weigh-ins, all activities that promote dehydration must cease and all student-athletes who wish to compete must present themselves at the scales.
-The weigh-in shall proceed by team or by weight classes, beginning at the lowest weight class.
+At the scheduled time for medical exams, all student-athletes who wish to compete shall present themselves properly groomed.
+During the medical exam and weigh-in period, contestants may not leave the medical exam/weigh-in area, and activities that promote dehydration are prohibited.
+The medical exams/weigh-ins shall be conducted in either weight class order or by team in weight class order, starting at the lowest weight class.

-If a contestant fails to make weight on one of the designated scales, the contestant may step on each additional official scale one time in an attempt to make weight immediately after the heavyweight class.
-The contestant may not leave the weigh-in area.
+If a contestant fails to make weight on one of the designated scales, the contestant may not leave the weigh-in area.
+The contestant may step on each additional official scale one time in an attempt to make weight immediately after the heavyweight class.
 At this time, weigh-ins are concluded.

 9.1.5 NCAA Official Weigh-In Form.
-For dual meets, both coaches shall retain on file a copy of the NCAA Official Weigh-In Form, the only acceptable form permitted by rule and generated by the NWCA website, until the end of the season.
+For dual meets, both coaches shall retain on file a copy of the completed NCAA Official Weigh-In Form, the only acceptable form permitted by rule and generated by the NWCA OPC system, for a recommended five years.
 A copy of the NCAA Official Weigh-In Form shall be hand carried or electronically submitted to each site of dual meet and team-advancement competition.
-It is recommended in tournament competition that coaches retain a copy of the NCAA Official Weigh-In Form.
-For NCAA registered individual advancement tournaments, including open tournaments, the host shall download from the OPC system the names and weight classes of all rostered wrestlers entered in the tournament.
+For NCAA registered individual advancement tournaments, including open tournaments, the host shall download from the NWCA OPC system the names and weight classes of all rostered wrestlers entered in the tournament.
 In tournament competition, the host site shall be responsible for retaining the NCAA official weigh-in form(s) with the actual weights of each participant.
-The actual weight and results of all student-athletes listed on the institution's roster including those who compete unattached at open tournaments shall be entered into the OPC system before a new weigh-in sheet can be built for the next scheduled competition for each wrestler.
+A copy of the completed NCAA Official Weigh-In Form shall be made available to each competing institution.
+The actual weight and results of all student-athletes listed on the institution's roster including those who compete unattached at open tournaments shall be entered into the NWCA OPC system before a new weigh-in sheet can be built for the next scheduled competition for each wrestler.